 The bodyguards are wearing armor, so they can get shot three times before they are out.

 This is a fun game for the younger kids, and they love being president.
 We’ve had bodyguards pick them up and run with them.
-It’s a lot of fun.
+You never quite know what to expect with this game.

-We did learn that a time limit needs set on this one.
+We did learn that a time limit needs to be set for this one, otherwise, it drags on.
 So, we set it for five minutes typically.
-That way the bodyguards and president can’t just stay holed up all night.
+That way the bodyguards and president can’t stay holed up all night.
 The timer forces them to act.

 Variations: